Centering Globalism and Loving Engagement at the BLM at School Curriculum Fair

 PRINCIPLES: Restorative Justice and Transformative Justice, Empathy, Loving Engagement, Diversity, Collective Value, Intergenerational, Unapologetically Black, Black Women

-How do we expect students to thrive in their racial identities and be champions of racial justice when the adults guiding them have not done the same work?
+Educators explored an essential question: How do we expect students to thrive in their racial identities and be champions of racial justice when the adults guiding them may not have done the same work?

-As JDP’s Lead Restorative Practices Coordinator, Molly works at the intersection of racial equity, conflict resolution and school-based restorative practices.
-She designs and delivers teacher-informed professional development, coaches’ restorative staff across multiple schools and leads internal racial equity consciousness learning for the JDP team.
-Molly proudly serves the Duquesne City School District, implementing restorative justice programming, teaching SEL, conflict resolution, social justice, leadership and Black history to students.
+As JDP’s Lead Restorative Practices Coordinator, Molly works at the intersection of racial equity, conflict resolution, and school-based restorative practices.
+She designs and delivers teacher-informed professional development, coaches restorative staff across multiple schools, and leads internal racial equity consciousness learning for the JDP team.
+Molly proudly serves the Duquesne City School District, implementing restorative justice programming, teaching SEL, conflict resolution, social justice, leadership and Black history.

 In addition to her work with JDP, Molly facilitates and develops workshops for CRSP’s Racial Equity Consciousness Institute (RECI), creating responsive and accessible programming to help participants grow their racial equity consciousness.